awsdocs/aws-systems-manager-user-guide/doc_source/setup-service-role.md

 ### Service role for maintenance window tasks<a name="setup-service-role-create-mw-tasks"></a>

 To run tasks on your managed instances, the Maintenance Windows service must have permission to access those resources\.
-This permission can be granted using either a service\-linked role for Systems Manager or a custom service role that you create\.
+This permission should be granted using a custom service role that you create\.

-You create a custom service role in the following cases:
-+ If you want to use a more restrictive set of permissions than those provided by the service\-linked role\.
-+ If you need a more permissive or expanded set of permissions than those provided by the service\-linked role\.
-For example, some actions in Automation runbooks require permissions for actions in other AWS services\.

 For more information, see the following topics in the Maintenance Windows section of this user guide:
 +  [Setting up Maintenance Windows](sysman-maintenance-permissions.md)